-- 1. Each exhibitor may enter one exhibit per class.
-Exhibit must have been completed during the current 4-H year. - 2.
-The information that accompanies the UAVS must be limited to the 4-H UAV Exhibit Information Form which is affixed to a 10" x 13" envelope.
-This envelope should NOT be attached to the UAV.
-Downloaded from https://www.kansas4-h.org/events-activities/fairs/kansas-state-fair/index.html.
-Any exhibit not including this completed envelope will receive an automatic participation ribbon. - 3.
-Each exhibit MUST include a video of the youth operating their UAV.
-This allows judges to get a better understanding of the exhibit and allows the youth the opportunity to fully demonstrate their exhibit.
-The video should be no longer than 8 minutes and should be placed on a USB drive, YouTube link or similar. - 4.
-Exhibitor's name, county or district, age, and years(s) in project must be tagged or labeled in a prominent location on the exhibit, educational display, notebook, and/or poster. - 5.
-Uncrewed Aerial Systems that include or depict weaponry of any kind will be disqualified. - 6.
-For scratch built UAV kits if modifications are made to the exhibit, a page should be attached noting these modifications. - 7.
-For practical application entries, the UAS is not required to be displayed as part of the exhibit, only the supporting material. - 8.
+- 1. Each exhibitor may enter one exhibit per class. - 2.
+The information that accompanies the UAVS must be limited to the 4-H Engineering & Technology Information Form which is affixed to a 10" x 13" envelope.
+This envelope should NOT be attached to the UAS.
+Downloaded from http://uas.engtech4ks.com/ - 3.
+Exhibitor's name, county or district, age, and years(s) in project must be tagged or labeled in a prominent location on the exhibit, educational display, notebook, and/or poster. - 4.
+Uncrewed Aerial Systems that include or depict weaponry of any kind will be disqualified. - 5.
+For scratch built UAs kits if modifications are made to the exhibit, a page should be attached noting these modifications. - 6.
+For practical application entries, the UAS is not required to be displayed as part of the exhibit, only the supporting material. - 7.
 The same UAS may be used by multiple exhibitors for different practical application entries.